More than 90pc Form-45 not signed by polling agents

 In one of the constituency in Balochistan NA-257 it was found that only six out of 138 polling stations’ result were signed by the polling agents and the remaining 132 polling stations result were unsigned.
 The polling stations with signed result include PS 17, 34, 45, 55, 122 and PS 125.
 Similarly during the examination process of one of the constituencies in Quetta it was found that only four out of 156 polling stations’ result was signed by the polling agents.
 The polling stations with signed results include PS 3, 47, 129 and PS 135.

 Ahmed Bilal Mehboob terms this exercise a major irregularity.
 According to him this is a huge irregularity and the Election Commission must be held responsible for this failure.
-He demanded constitution of a Commission to probe this irregularity as this exercise will create serious doubts about the results of elections 2018.
+He demanded constitution of a Commission to probe this irregularity.

-ISLAMABAD: It is official now that over 90 percent Form-45 displayed on the Election Commission od Pakistan (ECP)'s website do not bear the signatures of the polling agents, a serious discrepancy which has not only lent credence to the opposition allegations but, experts say, has also made 2018 election results doubtful.
+ISLAMABAD: It is official now that over 90 percent Form-45 displayed on the Election Commission of Pakistan (ECP)'s website do not bear the signatures of the polling agents.

 Although the ECP spokesperson has admitted that many Form-45 have not been signed by the polling agents, according to him it was not a requirement of the Form-45 as there was no space for polling agent’s signature.
 However, the Section 90 (12) of the Elections Act 2017 clearly says that the presiding officer shall obtain signature of the polling agent on the form.